MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

 ---
-title: Set up the Azure AD provider
+title: Set up an OpenID Connect provider with Azure AD
-description: Learn how to set up the Azure Active Directory (Azure AD) identity provider for use with sites you create with Microsoft Power Pages. ms.date: 06/15/2023 ms.topic: how-to
+description: Learn how to set up an OpenID Connect identity provider with Azure Active Directory (Azure AD) for use with sites you create with Microsoft Power Pages. ms.date: 06/15/2023 ms.topic: how-to
 author: sandhangitmsft